MikeNolan678/Strava-Segment-Explorer/README.md

 1. **StravaSegmentExplorerUI:** This project is responsible for the User Interface, built with ASP.NET MVC and Razor Pages.
 It contains all the Controllers, Views and related logic.

     - The user can register and log in via the UI.
     - Via the 'Profile' page, the user can connect to Strava through HTTP Get and Post requests, using OAuth2.0 for authentication.
-Once connected, a summary of your Strava profile is diaplayed.
+Once connected, a summary of your Strava profile is displayed.
     - The UI offers filtering capabilities (through the use of Partial Views and HTTP Get Requests), to display insights into the users Strava Activity.

     ![image](https://github.com/MikeNolan678/StravaSegmentExplorer/assets/50291390/77501ba8-e512-4ab3-b849-e7a7a486773c)